erikengervall/dockest/docs/jest.md

 Note that due to Jest running all tests in parallel per default, Dockest defaults the `runInBand` option to `true`.
 This will cause jest to run its tests sequentially and thus avoid potential race conditions if tests perform read/write operations on the same entry.
 The downside of this is an overall longer runtime.

 A complete list of CLI-options can be found in [Jest's](https://jestjs.io/docs/en/cli.html) documentation.

-### Opts

-It's possible to pass custom configuration to Dockest in order to improve developer experience.